 Our Master of Letters in Classical Protestantism provides students with a unique grounding the theological, biblical, historical, philosophical, and linguistic foundations of the Protestant faith.
 We’re convinced there’s no degree like it.

-Our M.Litt program is a two-year, 72-credit course of study that could serve as an alternative to an M.A.R. program at a seminary, a qualification for Christian secondary-school or adult education teachers, or a strong launch-pad into graduate study.
-Most courses are online-only, meeting 2 hrs./wk. for 10 wks, but our Foundations module includes residential intensives and recorded lectures.
+Our M.Litt. program is a two- to three-year degree of 72-credit course of study that could serve as an alternative to an M.A.R. or ThM program at a seminary, a qualification for Christian secondary-school or adult education teachers, or a strong launch-pad into a PhD program or other graduate study.
+Most courses meet online only 2 hrs./wk. for 10 weeks (2.5 hrs/wk in our 8-wk summer term), but our Foundations module includes residential intensives, Discipleship Week, and recorded lectures.
+Unless otherwise noted, courses are worth two credit hours each.

-For full-time students, the total cost of our program is just $9,998, including full room and board at two 2-week Residential Intensive courses.
+For full-time students, the total cost of our program is just $12,972.
 Part-time students pay somewhat more, but still much less than any comparable programs.
-Better yet, you will have the chance to earn all your tuition back in the form of a scholarship.
-See details below.

 Degree-seeking students can, like non-degree seeking students, register for individual courses on a term-by-term basis and apply these credits to their degree, so long as they fulfill all degree requirements within six years of matriculation (exemptions for longer periods of completion may be granted on a case-by-case basis by appeal to the Provost).
-The standard rate for such classes is $399 for most 1.5-credit classes, and $623 for 2-credit language classes–offered through our partners at the Ancient Language Institute.
-However, full-time students (those taking at least four and ideally five classes per term) pay at a lower rate: $275 for 1.5-credit classes and $436 for 2-credit language classes.
+The standard rate for such classes is $449 for most 2-credit classes, and $600 for 2-credit language classes–offered through our partners at the Ancient Language Institute.
+However, full-time students (those taking at least four and ideally five classes per term) pay at a lower rate: $325 for 2-credit classes and $600 for 2-credit language classes.

-All M.Litt. students take these eight courses, which constitute the heart of the unique Davenant approach to retrieving the legacy of classical Protestantism, with an emphasis on reformed catholicity and the integration of God’s “two books” — Scripture and nature.
+All M.St students take these five courses, which constitute the heart of the unique Davenant approach to retrieving the legacy of classical Protestantism, with an emphasis on reformed catholicity and the integration of God’s “two books” ― Scripture and nature.

 An introduction to the shared Catholic-Protestant natural law tradition and how Scripture both presupposes it and illuminates it.